icaruso21/icaruso21.github.io/index.md

 ---

-Thanks for checking me out!
-I'll try to keep this updated as I explore new things.
+Thanks for stopping by!
+I'll try to keep this updated as I learn new things.